DamiAKinniyi/MaCAD-AIA22-A.EYE/README.md

     **Sources**
     - Restaurant Metadata: osmnx API (see 'How to use this repo' for detailed description)

+The diversity of the city's public establishment was calculated using [Hill's Numbers](https://en.wikipedia.org/wiki/Diversity_index).
+For this project, we have applied the formula to only the ethnic diversity parameter; however, it can be applied to any other parameter for which the diversity index is required.
+See (How to use this repo) below for more information.

 - **URBAN IMAGE DATA & ACCESSIBILITY**: Given the navigation component of the project, we needed to extract information relevant to pleasant and inclusive mobility within the city.
 Urban Image data included tree locations to identify green and shaded streets, urban density, comfort infrastructure - drinking fountains, public restrooms).
 For accessibility, we collected data on tactile sidewalks, acoustic signals, sidewalk widths, low-sidewalk points (for wheelchair mobility) and metro-elevator locations.
 These factors were scored on a continuous scale of 0 to 1.